phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 03 - Semantic Networks.md

 1. The language: has a vocabulary
 2. The content: knowledge

-E.g., `F = m*a` is an algebraic equation representing Newton's second law.
+- E.g., `F = m*a` is an algebraic equation representing Newton's second law.
+- There are many types of knowledge of representation, each with its affordances ans constraints

 ## Introduction To Semantic Networks

 There are several steps to constructing a semantic network: